-- 1. Saline Pond Storage Capacity is defined under Table 2 of the Groundwater Management Plan Version 8 dated May 2022 as Saline Pond 1, Saline Pond 4 and Tiriganiaq Pit 2 and revised from time to time. - 2.
-In consideration of maintenance, repairs, and season.
-The regular operational window for the waterline is open-water conditions from approximately late June to mid October (or until consistent sub-zero temperatures are observed). - 3.
-Seasonal shut-down of both lines is regular operating procedure and would not be categorized as high-risk - 4.
+- 1. In consideration of maintenance, repairs, and season.
+The regular operational window for the waterline is open-water conditions from approximately late June to mid October (or until consistent sub-zero temperatures are observed). - 2.
+Seasonal shut-down of both lines is regular operating procedure and would not be categorized as high-risk - 3.
 From the OMS.
-Levels are controlled by the Responsible Person (RP) and the Engineer of Record (EoR). - 5.
+Levels are controlled by the Responsible Person (RP) and the Engineer of Record (EoR). - 4.
 Applicable throughout the open-water season and determined from water balance as the ability to reach freeze-up operating condition (i.e., percentage storage) by freeze up under available discharge capacity.
-For instance if the water balance suggests levels can be lowered to only the "Caution" condition by freeze up then the status would be "Caution" and discharge conditions would be shifted accordingly. - 6.
-As per standard practice, a result that exceeds the MAC or MGC will be validated through a repeat analysis or a re-sample.
+For instance if the water balance suggests levels can be lowered to only the "Caution" condition by freeze up then the status would be "Caution" and discharge conditions would be shifted accordingly. - 5.
+As per standard practice, a result that exceeds the MAC or MGC will be validated through a repeat analysis or a re-sample. - 6.
+Saline storage thresholds to be determined, see Table 2.